amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 Symbol zero (i.e. `$0`) is a special symbol that is not assigned text by any symbol table, even the system symbol table.
-Symbol zero always has unknown text, and can be useful in synthesizing symbol identifiers where the text image of the symbol is not known in a particular operating context.
+Symbol zero always has unknown text, and can be useful in synthesizing symbol identifiers where the text of the symbol is not known in a particular operating context.

 All symbol tables (even an empty symbol table) can be thought of as implicitly containing `$0`.
 However, `$0` precedes all symbol tables rather than belonging to any symbol table.